Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

         sfs->SetMaxTolerance ( maxTol );
         sfs->SetMinTolerance ( mintol );

-   where *Prec* – basic precision,  *maxTol* – maximum allowed tolerance, *minTol* – minimal allowed tolerance.
+   where:
+   * *Prec* -- basic precision.
-   * *maxTol* - All problems will be detected for cases when a dimension of invalidity is larger than the basic precision or a tolerance of sub-shape on that problem is detected.
+   * *maxTol* -- maximum allowed tolerance.
+All problems will be detected for cases when a dimension of invalidity is larger than the basic precision or a tolerance of sub-shape on that problem is detected.
-                The maximum tolerance value limits the increasing tolerance for fixing a problem such as fix of not connenected and self-intersected wires.
+                The maximum tolerance value limits the increasing tolerance for fixing a problem such as fix of not connected and self-intersected wires.
 If a value larger than the maximum allowed tolerance is necessary for correcting a detected problem the problem can not be fixed.
-                The maximal tolerance is not taking into account during computation of tolerance of edges in ShapeFix_SameParameter() method and  ShapeFix_Edge::FixVertexTolerance() method.
+                The maximal tolerance is not taking into account during computation of tolerance of edges in *ShapeFix_SameParameter()* method and  *ShapeFix_Edge::FixVertexTolerance()* method.
                 See @ref occt_shg_2_3_8 for details.
-   * *minTol* - The minimal allowed tolerance defines minimal allowed length of edges.
-Detected edges having length less than specified minimal tolerance will be removed if ModifyTopologyMode in Repairing tool for wires is set to true.
+   * *minTol* --  minimal allowed tolerance.
+It defines the minimal allowed length of edges.
+Detected edges having length less than the specified minimal tolerance will be removed if *ModifyTopologyMode* in Repairing tool for wires is set to true.
                 See @ref occt_shg_2_3_7 for details.

 3. Launch fixing: